Meet Our Specialists

-Dr. Nguyen is a California native who earned her degrees here in the bay area.
-During her undergraduate studies, Dr. Nguyen lead many relief efforts and global health groups.
+Dr. Nguyen is a California native who earned her degrees here in the Bay Area.
+During her undergraduate studies, Dr. Nguyen led many relief efforts and global health groups.
 Her volunteer efforts went as far as Haiti to assist in their earthquake relief.
 From 2015-2018, she was receiving her residency training at UCSF.
 During this time she researched neuro-development, cardiac complications, and venous malformations, to name a few.
 Dr. Nguyen is a certified trained pianist.

 Neonatal Nurse Practitioners